SeattleColleges/nsc-events-android/README.md

 ## NSC Events Android

-A North Seattle College Events Application allows users to view and manage numerous events.
+A North Seattle College Events Application that allows users to view and manage numerous events.

 ## Introduction
 👋 Welcome to the demo of our NSC-Events GitHub project, a student-led initiative supported by mentors and hosted through North Seattle College!